freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-question-f.md

 | >=       | Greater than or equal to                 | x >= y       |
 | <=       | Less than or equal to                    | x <= y       |

-To use a comparison in a variable assignment, we can use the `==` operator.
+To use a comparison in a variable assignment, you can use the `==` operator.
 For example:

 ```javascript
 let x = 5;